The Omlet Blog Category Archives: Winter

 A close up of an Eglu coop outside

 When the temperature drops below freezing for multiple days in a row during the very depths of winter, it might be wise to give your chickens extra warmth with an extreme temperature jacket.
-Poorly or older chickens, will definitely benefit from this extra support.
+Filled with a heat trapping recycled material that is breathable, the jackets keep your pets warm and protected from the worst that the weather can throw at them.
+Preparing your chicken coop for the winter will definitely benefit poorly or older chickens.

-Hentertainment
+Provide Hentertainment

 Prevent your chickens’ water from freezing with a water heater to ensure they have access to flowing water at all times.
 It is also recommended to provide extra layers pellets and treats during winter, as chickens will need more energy to keep themselves warm and lay their eggs in the colder months.